- Pros: Average rate. No commitment. 24/7 support. Compatible with many POS systems. Same-day payouts with free bank account.

 Tyro offers two different card machines:

-- Tyro Pro – a standalone, mobile terminal with a touchscreen
+- Tyro Pro – standalone, mobile terminal with a touchscreen or push-buttons

-- Tyro Go – a small card reader that works with an app
+- Tyro Go – small card reader that works with an app

-Since Tyro Pro is the most popular – and actually reliable – model, we’ll focus on that first.
+Since Tyro Pro covers the most popular – and actually reliable – models, we’ll focus on that first.
 Tyro Go has its issues, as we’ll come to later.

-Tyro Pro is a premium smart POS terminal, i.e. it has a large, 6″ touchscreen instead of push-buttons and can potentially be adapted with specialised point of sale features.
+The Pro Touch model is a premium smart POS terminal that can potentially be adapted with specialised point of sale features.
 We have tested the model – Ingenico Axium DX8000 – and think it works flawlessly as an EFTPOS machine.

 Tyro Pro is an Ingenico Axium DX8000 model we have tested first-hand.